Griffon26/taserver/docs/user_manual/hosting_a_game_server.md

     **Do not manually open these ports in the firewall on the machine where the game server runs, otherwise votekick may not work correctly. taserver itself will manage the firewall rules**

-    In the router, you will need to redirect those ports on the machine you are hosting the server on.
+    In the router, you will need to redirect those ports to the machine you are hosting the server on.
-    If you don't know how to get the ip for this machine, open a command prompt and type `ipconfig` and check `IPV4 address`.
+    If you don't know how to get the ip for this machine, open a command prompt and type `ipconfig` and check `IPv4 address`.

     *If you skip this step, no one will be able join your server.*